BlackPeter13/fixedcoin/README.md

 ## 🔒 The Fixed Promise

-Once block 1 is mined:
+Once block 1 is mined, this repository will be **permanently archived**:

-- ✅ Repository will be **archived**
-- ✅ No code changes will ever be made
+- ✅ No code changes
+- ✅ No governance
+- ✅ No updates
-- ✅ No governance or voting mechanisms
+- ✅ No ICO or VC funding
-- ✅ No ICO, no venture capital, no foundation
+- ✅ No foundation
-- ✅ Pure, immutable, fixed
+- ✅ Pure immutability

 **Everything is Fixed.
 Forever.**

 ---

-**Join the Fixed Revolution** 🚀

-*For integrity verification, always check the SHA256 hash of downloaded files against official releases.*
+**Built on Bitcoin's proven technology.
+Secured by SHA-256.
+Limited to 10,000 coins.**

+*Always verify file integrity by checking SHA256 hashes before running any binaries.*